-Relevance: While this study seems, in some ways, to “point out the obvious”, there was only one other study prior to this one that looked at the issue of two abdominal surgeries within 14 days of each other.
-The researchers recognized that “the financial and emotional impact encountered by the client is substantial” and that “an accurate estimation of short- and long-term survival rates appears important but larger-scale studies investigating outcomes are lacking.
+While this study seems, in some ways, to point out the obvious, there was only one other study prior to this one that looked at the issue of two abdominal surgeries within 14 days of each other.
+The researchers recognized that the financial and emotional impact encountered by the client is substantial and that an accurate estimation of short- and long-term survival rates appears important, but larger-scale studies investigating outcomes are lacking.

 Scientific Article: Dunkel, BD et. al. “Indications, complications, and outcome of horses undergoing repeated celiotomy within 14 days after the first colic surgery: 95 cases (2005-2013).
 JAVMA, March 1, 2015, Vol. 246, Number 5, pp. 540-546.